Home > Business > Logistics purchasing > How to optimize your e-commerce logistics?

 • What relationship would I like to have with my logistics provider?

-• How will my volume change in the years to come?
+• How will my volumes change over the next few years?

-• I am a small e-retailer: what are the advantages and disadvantages of choosing a small or large logistics provider?
+• I'm a small e-tailer: what are the advantages and disadvantages of choosing a small or large logistics provider?

 • Should I keep control of the transport part?

-• Is this service provider able to fulfill orders while ensuring quality service?
+• Is the service provider capable of meeting orders and providing a quality service?

-Furthermore, once logistics is outsourced, the work is not finished: it is necessary to audit to ensure that the service provider is fulfilling its mission.
+What's more, once the logistics have been outsourced, the work isn't over: audits are needed to ensure that the service provider is fulfilling its mission.

-Finally, outsourcing your logistics is not a journey of no return.
-Companies experience cycles, depending on the needs, which lead them to outsource, reinternalize, outsource again, etc.
+Finally, outsourcing logistics is not a one-way trip.
+Companies go through cycles, depending on their needs, which lead them to outsource, re-source, outsource again, and so on.

 Our expert